tartakynov/whispercpp-scripts/README.md

 # whisper.cpp scripts

-These are scripts to work with the [whisper.cpp](https://github.com/ggerganov/whisper.cpp) project, which is a C++ implementation of OpenAI's Whisper model.
+In this repo I openly store my scripts I use with [whisper.cpp](https://github.com/ggerganov/whisper.cpp), which is a C++ implementation of OpenAI's Whisper model.
+The idea is to have a handy, easy-to-follow reference for those times when I need to circle back to using whisper.cpp after a while.

-The purpose of these scripts is to simplify the process of extracting audio from videos in the format required by whisper.cpp, generating subtitles, and transcribing real-time audio using whisper.cpp.

 ## Getting Started